 |Unmarried children under 21, including those legally adopted

 |Long Term Visit Pass

 (Only for EP holders earning at least $12,000)

 Table above extracted from MOM: Passes for family of Employment Pass holders

-With effect from 1 September 2015 however, the minimum salary criteria has been raised from S$4,000 to S$5,000 if EP holders wish to bring in dependents.
+With effect from 1 January 2018 however, the minimum salary criteria has been raised from S$5,000 to S$6,000 if EP holders wish to bring in dependants.
 For EP holders who have already brought their families to Singapore, this means that they have more restricted job mobility, as a change in employers will mean that their family members will be subject to the new criteria.

 For employers, this change may mean that EP holders will be looking for higher salaries, particularly if they have family members whom they wish to bring over.
 In conjunction with MOM’s more stringent review of qualifications submitted by EP holders and the implementation of quotas to restrict the ratio of foreign workers to local workers, both potential EPs and their prospective employers will find it more challenging.

 The many Benefits of having a DP or LTVP

 With a DP or LTVP, one can apply for a Letter of Consent (“LOC”), a document issued by the MOM, which will allow qualified DP / LTVP holders to seek employment or run his or her own business in Singapore.

 Related link: Dependant Privileges for Work Pass Holders »